Falcon Lake Incident: Overview

-Spaceship report of May 20
+Spaceship report of 20 May

-On Saturday May 20, 1967, Constable G.A.
-Solotki of the Falcon Beach Highway Patrol was driving on Trans-Canada Highway 1 at around 3pm when he was flagged down by Steve Michalak.
-Michalak warned the constable not to approach too close, citing fears of spreading a skin disease or radiation.
-According a police report from just days later, Michalak, a 50 year old mechanic, reported having seen "two spaceships" that glowed red and rotated.
-He claimed he had touched the craft, and that his hat and shirt had been burned; He refused to show the officer the burned shirt, claiming it was in a briefcase he carried.
-Solotki witnessed a burn on the hat but not Michalak's head.
-Michalak showed marks that Solotki said appeared consistent with rubbing ash on skin.
+On Saturday, 20 May 1967, at approximately 3 p.m., Constable G. A. Solotki of the Falcon Beach Highway Patrol was driving on Trans-Canada Highway 1 when he was flagged down by Steve Michalak.
+Michalak warned the constable not to approach too closely, citing fears of spreading a skin disease or radiation.
+According to a police report from just days later, Michalak, a 50-year-old mechanic, reported seeing "two spaceships" that glowed red and rotated.
+He claimed he had touched the craft and that his hat and shirt had been burned; however, he refused to show the officer the burned shirt, claiming it was in the briefcase he was carrying.
+Solotki witnessed a burn on the hat but not on Michalak's head.
+Michalak showed marks that Solotki said appeared consistent with rubbing ash on the skin.

 While Michalak claimed he had been prospecting, Solotki noticed he had no camping or prospecting equipment, nor a vehicle.
 Solotki reported that he felt Michalak "had been on a drunk and was suffering from a hangover".
-Solotki's report notes he did not smell alcohol on Michalak, and that he offered to help Michalak return and seek treatment at Falcon Beach, but was declined.
+Solotki's report notes he did not smell alcohol on Michalak and that he offered to help him return to Falcon Beach and seek treatment, but the offer was declined.